Swedish intervention in the Thirty Years' War: Swedish military and constitutional reforms

 Although many of Sweden's soldiers descended from the ranks of the traditional landed nobility, a new nobility was being established alongside the traditional nobility of the past.
 The soldier of merit stood in as high standing as any of the Swedish nobles of the day.
 Sweden was becoming what had not existed since the days of the Romans, a military monarchy.
 By introducing this new nobility, the monarchy introduced a center of support in contradistinction to the traditional, landed aristocracy, which thereby allowed it to undercut the authority and privilege of the traditionally independent landed nobility.
 Sweden succeeded at centralizing, against the very same forces that the Polish monarchy would attempt to do so, and fail against.

 The severity of discipline was not the only change that took place in the army.
 Soldiers were to be rewarded for meritorious service.
 Soldiers who had displayed courage and distinguished themselves in the line of duty were paid generously – in addition to being given pensions.
 The corps of engineers were the most modern of their age, and in the campaigns in Germany the population repeatedly expressed surprise at the extensive nature of the entrenchment and the elaborate nature of the equipment.
 There was a special corps of miners, but the entire army was drilled in the construction of entrenched positions and in constructing pontoon bridges.
 The first establishment of a general staff took place.

 Numerous constitutional changes were introduced to the government in order to foster concord and cooperation.
 A system of social hierarchy was introduced, and given form under the "House of Nobles".
 The purpose of this organ was to give more rigid structure to the already existing social order, and aid in effective representation of the respective bodies; those being nobles, clergy, burghers and peasants.
 To exclude vested and powerful interests from exercising undue influence over the government, the nobles were excluded from holding representation in more than one body.
 Peers were excluded from debating on motions brought before the body – their attendance was mandatory and they were expected to deliberate on motions in silence.
 Despite watering down the traditional nobility with a healthy leaven of new nobles based on meritorious military service, the nobility had during Gustavus' reign more channels awarded to it through which it could leverage the operation of the government.
 On the whole though, the king maintained a monopoly on power within the government.

 The government refrained from the debilitating but common practice in Europe, Simony, which benefited the state greatly.

-It was with this military establishment that the Swedes were to bring about a conclusive end to the wars with Poland as well as land in and have so much success in Germany.
+It was with this military establishment that the Swedes were to bring about a conclusive end to the wars with Poland as well as land in and have success in Germany.